ugomd/Bat_pollination_network_cerrado/README.md

 ## Reference

-Diniz, U. M., Aguiar, L. M. S. (2022) "Beyond a 'perfect fit': the interplay between morphology and spatiotemporal overlap as determinants of microstructure in a bat-flower network".
-Scientific Reports (Under review)
+Diniz, U. M., Aguiar, L. M. S. (2023) The interplay between spatiotemporal overlap and morphology as determinants of microstructure suggests no ‘perfect fit’ in a bat-flower network.
+Scientific Reports 13, 273. https://doi.org/10.1038/s41598-023-29965-3